BillMick/phone-book/README.md

 Then, we should be able to create, read, update and delete (CRUD) contacts.

 # before run program
-Ensure to have g++ install.
+Ensure to have g++ installed.
 Then, run the code « g++ Menu.cpp Repertoire.cpp » in a terminal opened in the cloned directory.

 This code can be helpful to appreciate basic C++ using in a common use case, with file management.
 It is also implemented a basic error management when the prompt entered by the user is not in the expected list.
+For more details, you can either refer to Project_Report.pdf file or contact us by email.
+You can also write for suggestions.
 Enjoy it.

-# how to contact me
+# how to contact us
 gmail : ahouandjinoubill@gmail.com
 yahoo : ahouandjinoubill@yahoo.com